-Since it’s inception in 2011, CSOS has welcomed over 5,000 students taking an array of classes from basic leather working to advanced footwear construction.
+Since its inception in 2011, CSOS has welcomed over 10,000 students taking an array of classes from basic leather working to advanced footwear construction.
 Our students find that working with their hands adds a satisfying component to their lives.
 While we will continue offering our hobbyist track, we want to create a labor pipeline for the numerous existing industries and to support the growing “Made in the USA” culture.

 With 42 years of experience as a custom shoemaker and leather worker, CSOS founder, Sara McIntosh heads our program and continues to be the lead instructor.
 Our certificate program also includes a local and national roster of guest educators.

 The certificate program has been designed to support our desire bring back skilled laborers to American industry, to support high standards in leatherwork, and to work with individuals who will thrive in a vocational setting.
 We are decidedly mission driven, with a keen desire to help people achieve their dreams while giving them a marketable skillset.
-Our hands-on-training provides career choices and allows for job satisfaction so evidently lacking in our culture at this time.
+Our hands on training provides career choices and allows for job satisfaction so evidently lacking in our culture at this time.